gbif/hp-vertnet-plus/contact.md

 toc: false
 ---

 ## Thanks for your help to make VertNet great for everyone.
 The more information you can provide to us, the better.
 We respond to all submissions.
-You can also contact any member of the VertNet Team directly if you prefer.